This post was last updated on July 10th, 2022

-Unfortunately, many businesses are unaware that they may be exposed to increased intermodal shipping risks.
+Unfortunately, many businesses are unaware that they may be exposed to increased risks.

-At RailGateway, we want you to know what these risks are so you can prepare yourself for rail intermodal traffic success!
+At RailGateway.ca, we want you to know what the risks are so you can prepare yourself for domestic intermodal rail success.

 This blog post will go over the steps needed to reduce the risk of loss, damage, and claims from shipping with rail intermodal.

 Table of contents

 - Five Steps in Reducing Risk in Your Intermodal Supply Chain

 Intermodal rail freight is the transportation of goods by combining two or more modes of transport.
 The most common intermodal combinations are: